Categories

 • A number of areas can be very noisy – especially near Tokyo Station.
 Shinjuku is an especially busy and noisy area at night, thanks to its Red Light District.

 • Dangerous areas: most parts of the city are very safe.
 In any case, take special precautions at night in Roppongi and Kabukicho – robberies (and incidents of spiked drinks) have been reported in those areas.
+Keep a close eye on your belongings at all times.

 SEE ALSO: